 Bittersweet nightshade (Solanum dulcamara) is a very common weed and is especially dangerous to have around kids, as kids are attracted to its brightly colored berries.
 The highest level of toxicity for humans and animals comes if the berries are consumed but all parts of the plant (bark, leaves, sap) are toxic.
 The rapidly-growing vine is often confused with American bittersweet and Oriental bittersweet plants.

 02 of 15

-Related to bittersweet nightshade (and equally toxic) is the Chinese lantern plant (Physalis alkekengi), commonly grown by crafts enthusiasts.
+Related to bittersweet nightshade (and equally toxic) is the Chinese lantern plant (Physalis alkekengi), which is commonly grown by crafts enthusiasts.
 The initial color of the pods' husks is green.
 This color changes to yellow late in the summer.
 By fall, it is a rich orange.
-The colorful pods can be used in dried floral arrangements, wreathes, etc.
+The colorful pods are used in dried floral arrangements and wreaths.

 03 of 15